Prepare for Your First Visit

 Your initial appointment will consist of a consultation during which Dr. Scott or Dr. Simpson will explain your diagnosis and treatment options.
-Occasionally, surgery can be performed the same day as the consultation.
+For select emergent purposes, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip and any x-rays if applicable.

 - A list of medications you are presently taking.

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.

 IMPORTANT: All patients under the age of 18 must be accompanied by a parent or guardian at the consultation visit.
 This is the law.